Birth Control for UB Students

 - SBI Health Education does not prescribe hormonal birth control methods (the Pill, the Patch, the Ring, etc)

-- On campus, the Student Health Center can provide prescriptions for birth control.
+- On campus, UB’s Student Health Services can provide prescriptions for birth control.
 Off-campus options include Planned Parenthood of WNY.
 Check with your insurance provider to see the covered options available to you (for providers and contraceptive methods).

 - The SBI Pharmacy in Michael Hall can fill prescriptions for birth control.
 If you choose to pay cash and not use insurance, they provide contraceptives at the lowest costs – price list here.
 If you use your student insurance, there should be no cost for prescription birth control.